 The Republic of Cape Verde is an archipelago of ten islands in the Atlantic Ocean about 300 miles off the coast of Senegal.
 Cape Verdeans are predominantly Catholic because of over 500 years of Portuguese colonial rule.
-After Portugal abolished the Inquisition in 1821, and after Portugal and Great Britain signed a trade and navigation treaty in 1842, Sephardic Jews in Morocco chose to immigrate to Cape Verde to escape deteriorating economic conditions and pursue opportunities.
+After Portugal abolished the Inquisition in 1821, and after Portugal and Great Britain signed a trade and navigation treaty in 1842, some Sephardic Jews from Morocco chose to immigrate to Cape Verde to escape deteriorating economic conditions and pursue opportunities.

 Uncovering the untold history of Cape Verde’s Jewish community

-While over time the Sephardic Jews who came to Cape Verde assimilated with the larger Catholic population, this small but significant Sephardic community left an important cultural, economic, and political legacy in Cape Verde that has yet to be properly documented by scholars.
-In June 2017, the Cape Verdean government declared the Jewish cemeteries and other places of Jewish memory as “National Historical Patrimony”, a designation that will protect these historic sites—the only remains of a once-flourishing Jewish community—for years to come.
+While over time the Sephardic Jews who came to Cape Verde assimilated into the larger Catholic population, this small but significant Sephardic community left an important cultural, economic, and political legacy in Cape Verde that has yet to be properly documented by scholars.
+In June 2017, the Cape Verdean government declared the Jewish cemeteries and other places of Jewish memory “National Historical Patrimony”, a designation that will protect these historic sites—the only remains of a once-flourishing Jewish community—for years to come.